-A home for the study of Jungian psychology, dreams, and myth—for clinicians and non-clinicians alike.
+A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 The Salome Institute provides touchstones for the re-ensoulment of everyday life through graduate-level instruction, expert guest speakers, and a community of like-minded humans.